 LastTime() This function finds the first item on a channel before a time.
 If a marker filter is applied to the channel, only data in the filter is visible.
 This function is for time views only.
 Func L astTime(chan%, time{,&val code%[]{,data[] data%[] &data\$}}); chan% The channel number in the view to use. time The time to search before.
 Items at the time are ignored.
-To start a backward search that guarantees to iterate through all items, start at Maxtime(chan%)+1. val Optional: for waveform channels it returns the waveform value.
-For event level channels, it is returned 0 if the transition is low to high, and 1 if the transition is high to low.
-If there is no event it returns the level at time; 0 for low, 1 for high. code% This optional parameter is only used if the channel is a marker type (marker, RealMark, TextMark, WaveMark).
+To start a backward search that guarantees to iterate through all items, start at Maxtime (chan%)+1. val Optional: for waveform channels it returns the waveform value.
+For event level channels, it returns 0 if the transition is low to high, 1 if the transition is high to low.
+If there is no event, it returns the level at time; 0 for low, 1 for high. code% This optional parameter is only used if the channel is a marker type (marker, RealMark, TextMark, WaveMark).
 This is an array with at least four elements that is filled in with the marker codes. data Filled with data from RealMark and WaveMark channels.
 If there is insufficient data to fill it, unused entries are unchanged.
 An integer array can be used with WaveMark data to collect a copy of the 16-bit data that holds the waveform.
 If WaveMark data has multiple traces, use data[points%][traces%] to get real data and data%[points%][traces%] to get the integer data. data\$ A string returned holding the text from a TextMark channel.
 Returns The function returns either the time of the next item, or -1 if there are no more items to be found or a negative error code.
-See also :ChanData(), MaxTime(), NextTime() LCase\$() This fun action converts a string into lower case. + ov + \$ The string to convert Returns A lower cased version of the original string.
-See also :Asc(), Chr\$(), Str\$(), UCase\$(), Val() Left\$() This fun action returns the first n characters of a string.
-Func L eft\$(text\$, n); text\$ A string of text. n The number of characters to extract.
+See also ChanData(), MaxTime(), NextTime() LCase\$() This fun action converts a string into lower case.
+Func L Case\$(text\$); text\$ The string to convert.
+Returns A lower cased version of the original string.

+See also:Asc(), Chr(), Str(), UCase(), Val()

+Left\$()

+This function returns the first n characters of a string.

+Func Left\$(text\$, n);

+text $\ A \ string \ of \ text.$

+n The number of characters to extract.

 Returns The first n characters, or all the string if it is less than n characters long.

-See also :DelStr\$(),Len(),Mid\$(),Right\$() l on() This fun ction returns the length of a string or the size of a one dimensional array.
-Len() Func L en(text\$):
+See also:DelStr(), Len(), Mid(), Right()